0v3rride/0v3rride.github.io/Posts/vulninridenum.md

 tester
 ```

-Note the double quotes surrounding the `ip` argument.
-The string that represents the `ip` argument is evaluated by the `Popen` object.
+Note the double quotes surrounding the `IP` argument.
+The string that represents the `IP` argument is evaluated by the `Popen` object.
 It's similar to how the `Invoke-Expression` cmdlet works in PowerShell.
 It evaluates a string that's valid syntax and executes it.
-Also note how I placed the `nc` command within the `ip` argument.
+Also, note how I placed the `nc` command within the `IP` argument.
 Why do I need two `;`?
 If I don't add another `;` to terminate, `ridenum.py` tries creating a list of users enumerated during RID cycling, which kills the reverse shell immediately.
 So placing the second `;` after `-c bash` will keep the reverse shell alive until you exit it.

 ### More on the `auth` argument
 There's an important point I want to address concerning command injection via the `auth` argument.
-Take a look at line 59 (`command = 'rpcclient -U "%s" %s -c "lsaquery"' % (auth, ip)`) on the github page for ridenum.
-Note that the data supplied for the `auth` argument is enclosed in additional double quotes.
-Thus, the argument will be treated as actual string rather than an actual bash command.
+Take a look at line 59 (`command = 'rpcclient -U "%s" %s -c "lsaquery"' % (auth, IP)`) on the GitHub page for ridenum.
+Note that the data supplied for the `auth` argument is enclosed in additional double-quotes.
+Thus, the argument will be treated as an actual string rather than an actual bash command.
 To confirm this, I removed the double quotes that the `auth` argument (`user%pass`) was enclosed in and was able to obtain a reverse shell.
 So this means that command injection via the `auth` argument being used on line 59 will not be successful.
-However, on line 73 (`command = 'rpcclient -U "" %s -c "lookupnames %s"' % (auth, ip)`) a shell command call to invoke rpcclient is made again to use the lookupnames command, but this time the argument given for `auth` is not enclosed in double quotes.
-This is were the command will be injected if the `auth` argument is used for injection.
-Also take note that this time the `ip` argument is enclosed in double quotes.
+However, on line number 73 (`command = 'rpcclient -U "" %s -c "lookupnames %s"' % (auth, IP)`) a shell command call to invoke rpcclient is made again to use the lookupnames command, but this time the argument given for `auth` is not enclosed in double-quotes.
+This is where the command will be injected if the `auth` argument is used for injection.
+Also, take note that this time the `IP` argument is enclosed in double-quotes.

 ## The Fix
-Command/Shell injection via a Python script is really that simple.
+Command/Shell injection via a Python script is that simple.
 The fix to this is also pretty simple.
 Get rid of the `shell=True` or explicitly use `shell=False`.
-In addition, breaking down the string referenced by the `command` variable into a list of strings would fix the issue also.
-Doing this will not treat each string value in subsequent indices as an argument to the string in the first indice.
-You could enclose arguments in literal quotes, but that's not really necessary if you implement the two former options.
+Also, breaking down the string referenced by the `command` variable into a list of strings would fix the issue too.
+Doing this will not treat each string value in subsequent indices as an argument to the string in the first index.
+You could enclose arguments in literal quotes, but that's not necessary if you implement the two former options.

 For example changing `subprocess.Popen(command, stdout=subprocess.PIPE, shell=True)` to `subprocess.Popen(["rpcclient", "-U", "{}".format(auth), "{}".format(ip), "-c", "lsaquery"], stdout=subprocess.PIPE)` removes the chance for command injection. `shell=False` does not have to be explicitly stated as it is a default.